 This section provides a summary of key analytical conclusions that we expand on in the rest of the report.

-Do Climate Transition Assessments (CTAs) inform our credit ratings?
+Do CTAs inform our credit ratings?

 Our issuer and issue-level credit ratings on a company are not inputs into the CTA.